-Announcement: The Formal Launch Of "Valuation 360" - Exclusive Research From Jason Phillips, CFA
+Announcement: The Formal Launch Of 'Valuation 360' - Exclusive Research From Jason Phillips, CFA

-(Editors' Note: This article is meant as an introduction for "Valuation 360", a new Marketplace service by Jason Phillips, CFA).

-Over drinks, on the evening of my 30th birthday in January of 2014, a trusted mentor and good friend of mine, offered to seed me with capital so that I could start my own hedge fund.
+Over drinks, on the evening of my 30th birthday in January of 2014, a trusted mentor and good friend of mine offered to seed me with capital so that I could start my own hedge fund.

 It had been my goal to start a hedge fund of my own one day – but I never expected it to happen so soon.

-I left my job with a major international bank to get started immediately, and over the 3 years that followed I worked tirelessly to build up my knowledge base and learn as much as I could.
+I left my job with a major international bank to get started immediately, and over the 3 years that followed, I worked tirelessly to build up my knowledge base and learn as much as I could.

 Despite a few bumps along the way – what I would characterize today as “rookie” mistakes – I, along with my partner who helps me co-manage the fund, were enjoying some incredible success.

-Note: (Editors' Note: This article is meant as an introduction for "Valuation 360," a new Marketplace service by Jason Phillips, CFA).